Your pain threshold

 Is that pain for you?

-Your minimal sensitivity to pain is your pain threshold.
+Your minimum sensitivity to pain is your pain threshold.

 How easily does pain bother you?